Jendker/dotfiles/README.md

 ### TODO:
 - at some point:
-  - auto generation with bootstrap, e.g. like https://github.com/ryanb/dotfiles or https://github.com/horseinthesky/dotfiles or https://github.com/martinsione/dotfiles
+  - use better option for installing dotfiles, like stow or [chezmoi](https://www.chezmoi.io)